Getting and installing UQLab

 After installation, the UQLab code is organized in several subfolders:

-/core: contains the core routines including the memory handling and licensing subsystems.
+/core: contains the core routines including the memory/session handling and utilities.

 /Doc: contains the UQLab user manuals in PDF format.
-Each module (namely INPUT, MODEL, Inference, Kriging, Polynomial Chaos, PC-Kriging, LRA, SVC, SVR, Sensivity, Reliability, Inversion, RBDO, UQLink, and UQLib) has its own user manual.
+Each module (namely Input, Model, Inference, Inversion, Kriging, Polynomial Chaos, PC-Kriging, LRA, SSE, SVC, SVR, Sensitivity, Reliability, Random fields, RBDO, UQLink, and UQLib) has its own user manual.

 /Examples: contains example files gathered in subfolders according to the type of analysis addressed.
 By using MATLAB’s built-in publish function you can transform these example files into formatted,